ucn-triumf/RGA-2019/README.md

   Each data set consists of five scans.
   The folders are saved in names such as "rga1_Nov_15_2019_05-38-27_PM" In it, the files are saved with names such as "Nov_15_2019__05-39-50_PM.txt"

+- RGAdata:
+  A direct copy from the desktop PC used for the RGA scans.Constains also unnecessary data from early 2019.
+Sorted them in the folder 'RGAdata_2019'

 - RGAdata_2019/gaslib/gaslib.dat:
   Library of fragmentation ratio from the SRS which was found in the installation directory of the software